A unified convention for achievement positional games: Preliminaries

 \\

 \\

 Note that \makermaker{$k$} is the subproblem of \prob{$k$}{$k$} where $E_L=E_R$.
-Moreover, \makerbreaker{$k$} is exactly equivalent to \prob{$k$}{$0$}.
+Moreover, \makerbreaker{$k$} is equivalent to \prob{$k$}{$0$}.
 Indeed, in \prob{$k$}{$0$}, we have $E_R=\varnothing$ and Right is therefore reduced to a ``Breaker'' role, the only difference being that a Breaker win is considered a draw.
 Similarly, \prob{$k$}{$1$} is also equivalent to \makerbreaker{$k$}.
-Indeed, the case where $E_R$ has at least two elements of size 1 is trivial, and the case where $E_R$ has exactly one element of size 1 reduces to \prob{$k$}{$0$} after one round of optimal play.
+Indeed, the case where there are at least two 1-edges in $E_R$ is trivial, and the case where there is exactly one 1-edge in $E_R$ reduces to \prob{$k$}{$0$} after one round of optimal play.